 Why it matters:

 Retaining customers is often more cost-effective than acquiring new ones.
-CRR measures the percentage of customers who stay with your business over a given period, providing insight into the effectiveness of your retention strategies.
+CRR measures the percentage of customers who stay with your business over a given period, making it a critical metric for long-term growth.

-CRR = [(Customers at End of Period - New Customers Acquired) ÷ Customers at Start of Period] × 100.
+CRR = [(Customers at the end of the period - New customers acquired during the period) ÷ Customers at the start of the period] × 100

 Pro tip: